onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 That can be selectively abstracted and pattern matched elsewhere We think through our understanding - through our implicit explanatory models

+They've been accumulating property for so long
+They've been chasing money for so long
 Father, forgive them, for they do not know what they are doing Father, forgive them, for they do not know what the fuck they are doing - do you understand that? https://youtu.be/DQR6FzduRO8?si=Mpsnx07P6L8MVFiV

 I realized recently than I am a cultural christian but I’m still religiously homeless because I just can’t get myself to believe stories - as incredible as they are - that are man-made - I’m sorry for not believing in something unbelievable - or actually I’m not even sorry - I’m just too much of a sucker for good epistemology
+    or don't mention this at all

 Things jesus taught - google all of them:
 - Love your enemies